Skip to main content

 Defamation and Social Media: What You Need To Know

 With the rise of social networks, content aggregation sites, and online commentary, the risk of defamatory content and false statements reaching a broad audience has increased tremendously in recent years.
-Sites are designed to encourage and incentivize the sharing of sensational information without any fact-checking or regulation.
+Some sites are even designed to encourage the sharing of sensational information without any fact-checking or regulation.

-A Facebook status update or tweet about a negative employment incident may receive dozens of 'likes' and comments, a searing Yelp review may be seen and rated by tens of thousands of users, and an edited photograph posted on Reddit may garner millions of views.
+A Facebook status update or tweet about a negative employment incident may receive dozens of 'likes' and comments.
+Tens of thousands of users may see and rate a searing Yelp review.
+An edited photograph posted on Reddit may garner millions of views.

 In today's social media world, it has become easier and more rewarding than ever for bloggers or online users to share false information about a person or business.
-Though online content is occasionally moderated for pornographic or legal issues involving other inappropriate elements, most content is unregulated for defamatory elements.
+Online content is occasionally moderated for pornographic or legal issues involving other inappropriate elements.
+But most content is unregulated for defamatory elements.
 It's important, therefore, that consumers, sharers, and potential victims better understand the landscape of online defamation and defamation law.

 Who Do You Sue for Online Defamation?

-Plaintiffs who have suffered online defamation often go after their Internet Service Provider (ISP) or the website that hosts the defamatory content at issue, like Facebook, Google, or Yelp.
-That's because these companies are wealthy and can afford to pay the plaintiff's damage demand in defamation cases.
+Plaintiffs who have suffered online defamation might think they can go after their Internet Service Provider (ISP).
+Or they may try to go after the website that hosts the defamatory content at issue, like Facebook, Google, or Yelp.
+After all, these companies are wealthy.
+They can afford to pay the plaintiff's damage demand in defamation cases.

-In the United States, however, pursuing an ISP or a website is not a legitimate legal option for a plaintiff making a defamation claim.
-In 1996, Congress passed the Communications Decency Act, which protects ISPs, social media platforms, and website hosts from defamation claims.
+In the United States, however, pursuing an ISP or a hosting website is not a legitimate legal option for a plaintiff making a defamation claim.
+In 1996, Congress passed the Communications Decency Act.
+The Act protects ISPs, social media platforms, and website hosts from defamation claims.
 That law prohibits courts from treating an ISP as the publisher of a statement made by another content provider.

-Instead, plaintiffs who believe they have been defamed online should bring a claim against the person or entity that actually made the defamatory statement.
-In doing so, the plaintiff will have to file suit in an appropriate state or federal court.
-The appropriate court should be determined after a jurisdictional analysis is conducted by an attorney.
+Instead, plaintiffs who believe they have been defamed online should bring a tort claim against the person or entity that actually made the defamatory statement.
+In doing so, the plaintiff will have to file their defamation suit in an appropriate state or federal court.
+A jurisdictional analysis will determine the appropriate court that hears the defamation lawsuit.
+An attorney conducts this process.

 What Constitutes Defamation Online?